authorjapps/authorjapps/README.md

-### Hi👋, We're your Data and API automation assistant, supporting you for over a decade with frameworks and libraries for your TDD journey.
+### Hi👋, We're your Data and API automation assistant, supporting you for over a decade with useful frameworks and libraries in your TDD journey.

 ![](https://komarev.com/ghpvc/?username=authorjapps)